strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 1. This feature only works if JBOD storage is enabled and multiple disks are used else you will be prompted for not having enough volumes to move the data to.
 2. The optimization proposal does not show the load before optimization, it only shows the load after optimization.
-3. New partition replicas might be scheduled to the disks between cleaning them up with cruise control and removing them which might lead to data loss again.
+3. New partition replicas might be scheduled to the disks between cleaning them up with Cruise Control and removing them which might lead to data loss again.
-4. After all replicas are moved from the specified disk, the disk may still be used by CC during rebalances and Kafka can still use it when creating topics so make sure to delete the disk manually if not required.
+4. After all replicas are moved from the specified disk, the disk may still be used by Cruise Control during rebalances and Kafka can still use it when creating topics so make sure to delete the disk manually if not required.

 ### What's next